-The DGCL permits a corporation to classify its board of directors into as many as three classes, divided as equally as possible with staggered terms of office.
+board of directors into as many as three classes. divided as equally as possible with staggered terms of office.
 DGCL Section 141.

-The Delaware Charter and Delaware Bylaws do not provide for classification of the board.
+not provide for classification of the board.

 The DGCL provides that a corporation must have at least one director and that the number of directors shall be fixed by, or in the manner provided in, the bylaws, unless the certificate of incorporation fixes the number of directors.
 DGCL §141.